-An area can be understood as a logical component which can help you organizes code in order to optimize the processing of the request.
+An area can be understood as a logical component that can help you organizes code in order to optimize the processing of the request.
 Areas are usually used to streamline web service calls.
 This can be done by loading only the dependent code for a particular area.
 Each of the default areas which are defined by Magento can include totally different code for process URLs and requests.
-For instance, when you invoke a REST web service call, you can identify a separate area which loads the code that its scope is limited to answering REST calls.
+For instance, when you invoke a REST web service call, you can identify a separate area that loads the code that its scope is limited to answering REST calls.

 1. Magento Admin: adminhtml

 adminhtml area.
 All the code which are needed for managing the store will be included in this Admin panel area.
 If you want to view all the code for components which you will see while working in the Admin panel, you can access the

 The entry point for the

 Storefront area is